Synchronized Chaos does not impose themes or styles upon our contributors.

 People are free to pursue their own creative visions, and we are open to dialogue with contributors throughout the submission process to provide professional advice and feedback.
 With the publication of a new issue at the end of each month, we peruse submissions and create that month’s theme which we describe in an editorial introductory letter.

-We welcome contributions from new and established writers and visual/musical artists; and focus on quality, craftspersonship, and building relationships with and among our readership and the contributors.
-We aim to publish a wide variety of work in a variety of styles – photo essays, travelogues, digital artwork, formal and free verse poetry, short fiction and nonfiction, humor, well-written, unique personal experience and memoir, and effectively argued perspectives on pertinent issues.
+We welcome contributions from new and established writers and creatives of every stripe.
+We emphasize quality, craftspersonship, and building relationships with and among our readership and the contributors.
+We aim to publish diverse work in a variety of styles – photo essays, travelogues, digital artwork, dance, theatre, formal and free verse poetry, short fiction and nonfiction, humor, memoir, and critical theory.

 Thanks again for your interest!
 You will hear from us very soon.